Gordon Setter

 The Gordon Setter dog has a coat of medium length with significant feathering around the ears, undercarriage, legs and tail.

 Regular brushing, ideally with a high quality brush, is needed to keep the sleek coat in good condition and free of debris and tangles.
+Pay special attention to areas where the coat is feathered as these are more likely to develop mats.

 Also, as with most long-eared dogs, the ears will be healthier if careful cleaning of the outer ear - the part you can see, no deep probing - is done as part of his regular grooming routine along with trimming of excess hair.